-7. Examine opportunities to improve timely access to breast and cervical cancer screening, intervention, and treatment for low-income women through increased outreach, education, and mobile screening units.
+12. Examine opportunities to improve timely access to breast and cervical cancer screening, intervention, and treatment for low-income women through increased outreach, education, and mobile screening units.

 Rationale: Breast cancer is one of the most common cancer diagnoses among all Texas women and a leading cause of death.
-When detected early, breast as well as cervical cancer are highly treatable.
-Yet, many low-income women face barriers to early screening, including lack of health care coverage, transportation, and affordable childcare.
-When diagnosed late, women suffer worse health outcomes and shorter life spans.
-Through the Medicaid for Breast and Cervical Cancer program (MBCC), eligible uninsured, low-income women can obtain free screening as well as treatment via Medicaid if they receive a positive diagnosis.
-However, many women do not realize they are eligible for the program or cannot easily obtain services.
+Through the Breast and Cervical Cancer Screening program (BCCS), eligible uninsured, low-income women can obtain free screening.
+If subsequently diagnosed with either cancer, many women also will qualify for Medicaid Breast and Cervical Cancer Treatment.
+However, many women do not realize they are eligible for BCCS or cannot easily obtain services.
 Mobile breast and cervical cancer screening units exist across Texas, but their capacity is limited.
-As part of the review, evaluate opportunities to improve treatment for women diagnosed with breast or cervical treatment by increasing eligibility.
-Federal law allows states to set Medicaid eligibility for the MBCC program up to 250% of the federal poverty level.
-At least 16 states have done so, including Alabama, Arkansas, and Mississippi.
-Texas should join them, thus expanding the number of women eligible for treatment.
+As part of the review, evaluate opportunities to improve screening and treatment for women diagnosed with breast or cervical treatment by increasing availability of screening locations and eligibility.
+When detected early, breast and cervical cancers are highly treatable.
+Yet, many low-income women face barriers to early screening, including lack of health care coverage, transportation, and affordable childcare while attending medical appointments.